City Hunter (1993 film): Plot

-MacDonald's henchman Kim kidnaps Kaori and takes her to his room.
+MacDonald's right-hand man Kim kidnaps Kaori and takes her to his room.
 When Ryo bursts in, both men fight before MacDonald and his men interrupt, capturing Ryo in the process.
-Kaori escapes, bumping into Shizuko, Saeko, and the rest of the main characters.
-They take down a gay terrorist trying to seduce Kaori's cousin and prepare to save Ryo.
+Kaori escapes, bumping into Kiyoko, Saeko, Kasumi and Kao.
+They take down a terrorist trying to seduce Rocky and prepare to save Ryo.

-The next day, Ryo is stood before a firing squad.
-Shizuko, Saeko, and her sidekick interrupt the planned execution, but are forced to separate by MacDonald's gang.
-Shizuko uses her gymnastic skills to defeat one henchman, Saeko saves Ta after he runs out of cards in a fight with several terrorists, and her sidekick falls off a ledge and is left unconscious.
-Ryo goes into the gaming parlor with his hands still tied, but is thrown into a Street Fighter II arcade game by Kim and suffers an electric shock.
-This causes him to hallucinate and think Kim is Ken from the game.
+Ryo is stood before a firing squad.
+Kiyoko, Saeko, and Kasumi interrupt the planned execution, but are forced to separate by MacDonald's gang.
+Kiyoko subdues one henchman, Saeko saves Ta after he runs out of cards in a fight with the terrorists, and Kasumi off a ledge and is left unconscious.
+Ryo goes into the gaming parlor with his hands still tied, but is thrown into an arcade game by Kim and suffers an electric shock.
+This causes him to hallucinate and think Kim is Ken from Street Fighter II.
 After a failed attempt to defeat him as E. Honda, Ryo defeats him as Chun-Li.

 As a Taiwanese counter terrorism unit, the "Thunderbolts Squad", arrives and take his men out, MacDonald blows up bombs he had set up all over the ship and takes Kaori hostage at the casino.
-When Ryo and Saeko arrive, he injures both women and starts a long fight with Ryo.
+When Ryo and Saeko arrive, he injures both women and starts a fight with Ryo.
 However, MacDonald is thrown into the stage and dies when he accidentally steps on his remote, setting off the bombs behind the TV panels.

-Ryo and Kaori find Shizuko and return to her father.
-He speaks to Ryo privately, seeing him as a future husband to Shizuko.
+Ryo and Kaori find Kiyoko and return to her father.
+He speaks to Ryo privately, seeing him as a future husband to Kiyoko.
 Listening to their conversation, Kaori leaves in anger, unaware that Ryo has declined the man's offer.
-However, Ryo finds her and tries to apologize with a rose, but then Saeko drives up and flirts with him.
-He gives her the rose instead and furious, Kaori smashes him through the air with a big hammer.
-Ryo wakes up in his recurring dream with beautiful women at the swimming pool.
+Ryo finds her and tries to apologize with a rose, but then Saeko drives up and flirts with him.
+He gives her the rose instead and furious, Kaori smashes him with a hammer.
+Ryo wakes up in his recurring dream, surrounded by women at a swimming pool.